Kambo removes deeply rooted

 Our website is a source/body of knowledge with links to research, contributions from top practitioners, how to find a trained practitioner, training courses and general information about Kambo.
 Our Practitioner knowledge base, the KPBase, is only open to current members of the IAKP with Practitioner level membership or above.

 As a non-profit organization, the IAKP is committed to ensuring the sustainability of the tribes who own the knowledge of this great medicine and who share it with us so generously.
 The IAKP, along with other key participants are currently working to provide better educational resources and health care to the remote communities of the Matses tribe of Peru.
-This exciting and important project was launched in 2016 and since then has gone from strength to strength.
+This exciting and important project was launched in 2016.

 What Is Kambo Used For?

 The use of Kambo differs among tribes but the main indigenous uses revolve around lifting Panema – an indigenous name for dark or negative energy and for Hunting Magic – they believe it their speed and energy during hunting and that it makes the hunter invisible by temporarily eliminating their human odor.
 There are many ways they use it medicinally too, including: malaria, snake bites, fevers, infections, fertility problems, to cleanse, detox and strengthen the mind and body, to increase energy and stamina and to reduce pain.